emarmolsanchez/eMIRNA/README.md

 ## eMIRNA.Structural.Pvalues

-Finally, after having obtained a list of putative novel pre-miRNA sequences by the aforementioned eMIRNA functions, users can analyse if the structural integrity of predicted pre-miRNAs can achieve a stable conformation at a statistically significant level.
-The eMIRNA.Structural.Pvalues function implements a n-randomization of provided sequences while mantaining k-let counts as described by Jiang *et al*.
+Finally, after having obtained a list of putative novel pre-miRNA sequences by the aforementioned eMIRNA functions, users can analyze if the structural integrity of predicted pre-miRNAs can achieve a stable conformation at a statistically significant level.
+The eMIRNA.Structural.Pvalues function implements a n-randomization of provided sequences while maintaining k-let counts as described by Jiang *et al*.
 [13], using the fasta_ushuffle wrapper available at https://github.com/agordon/fasta_ushuffle.

 This module requires three arguments: